ssi-dk/CD-MRG-Bruker/README.md

 Code and documentation pertaining to Bruker software for LC-MS data.

 ## Source
-Metabolomics Research Group, department of Congenital Diseases at Statens Serum Institite (SSI) Denmark.
+Metabolomics Research Group, department of Congenital Diseases at Statens Serum Institute (SSI) Denmark.

 ## Bruker Data Analysis
 Tasks in **Data Analysis (DA)** can be automated using the Visual Basic Script (VBS) api.